Present Value vs Future Value Differences

 |Basis – Present Value vs Future Value||Present Value||Future Value|

-|Meaning||Present value is defined as the current value of the cash flow in future.
+|Meaning||The present value is defined as the current value of the cash flow in the future.
 It is basically the amount of cash in hand on today’s date.||It is defined as the value of the future cash flow after a certain future period.
-This is the amount of cash which will be received at a specified future date.|
+This is the amount of cash that will be received at a specified future date.|

-|Time Frame||It is the current value of an asset or investment at the starting of a particular time period.||It is that value of the asset or investment at the end of a particular time period.|
+|Time Frame||It is the current value of an asset or investment at the starting of a particular time period.||It is the value of the asset or investment at the end of a particular time period.|

 |Inflation Effect||For the present value, inflation is considered.||For future value, inflation is not considered.|

-|Rates Applicable||While calculating present value both the discount rate and interest rate are taken into account.||While calculating future value only interest rate is taken into account.|
+|Rates Applicable||While calculating present value, both the discount rate and interest rate are taken into account.||While calculating future value, only the interest rate is taken into account.|

-|Decision Making||Present value is very much important for the investors as it helps to decide whether to invest or not.||Since this reflects the future profits from an investment it has lesser importance in decision making regarding investments.|
+|Decision Making||Present value is very much important for the investors as it helps to decide whether to invest or not.||Since this reflects the future profits from an investment, it has lesser importance in decision making regarding investments.|

-|Calculation Method||While calculating present value discounting is applied to find out the present value of every cash flow and then all these values are added up to find the investment’s value on today’s date.||Future value calculation uses the compounding technique to arrive at the future value of every cash flow after a certain time period and then all these values are added up to get the investment’s future value.|
+|Calculation Method||While calculating present value, the discount is applied to find out the present value of every cash flow, and then all these values are added up to find the investment’s value on today’s date.||Future value calculation uses the compounding technique to arrive at the future value of every cash flow after a certain time period, and then all these values are added up to get the investment’s future value.|

-|Nature||Present value is that amount which is required to obtain the future value.||Future value is that amount which an individual will get from cash on hand.|
+|Nature||The present value is the amount that is required to obtain the future value.||Future value is the amount that an individual will get from cash on hand.|

-Both present values vs future value are very much important to the investors for taking crucial decisions regarding investment decisions.
-While present value decides the current value of the future cash flows future value decides the gains on the future investments after a certain time period.
-Present value is crucial because it is a more reliable value and an analyst can be almost certain about that value, that’s why it is easier to take a decision based on the present.
+Both present valuesPresent ValuesPresent Value (PV) is the today's value of money you expect to get from future income.
+It is computed as the sum of future investment returns discounted at a certain rate of return expectation. vs future value are very much important to the investors for making crucial decisions regarding investment decisions.
+While the present value decides the current value of the future cash flows, future value decides the gains on future investments after a certain time period.
+Present value is crucial because it is a more reliable value, and an analyst can be almost certain about that value.
+That’s why it is easier to make a decision based on the present.

-On the other hand, future value is important as without making projections for the future values it is very difficult to make any estimation whether its budget projections or any asset valuations.
-But since the future value is a projected figure no one can fully rely on that figure as in the future something can happen which can affect the projections. present value and future value are connected to each other and have significant importance in the field of finance.
+On the other hand, the future value is important as without making projections for future values; it is very difficult to make any estimation, whether its budget projections or any asset valuations.
+But since the future value is a projected figure, no one can fully rely on that figure as in the future, something can happen, which can affect the projections.
+Present value and future value are connected to each other and have significant importance in the field of finance.

-This has a been a guide to Present Value vs Future Value.
-Here we discuss the top 7 difference between Present Value and Future Value along with infographics and comparison table.
+This has been a guide to Present Value vs Future Value.
+Here we discuss the top 7 difference between Present Value and Future Value along with infographics and a comparison table.
 You may also have a look at the following articles –